CAIDA/corsaro3/docs/corsarotagger-README.md

                           option.
 This option must be set if the log mode is set to 'file'.

+    statfilename          If this option is included in the config, statistics about packets received and lost by each processing thread will be written to a file with a path beginning with the value specified and ending with the thread id.
+For example, if this option is set to "/tmp/mystats" then thread 0 will write its stats to "/tmp/mystats-t00", thread 1 will write its stats to "/tmp/mystats-t01", etc.

+                          Note that only the stats for the most recent interval will be present in the stats files; you must read the files frequently if you want to retain this data over the long term.

     inputuri              A libtrace URI describing where corsarotagger should read captured packets from.
 Ideally, this would be a live capture interface of some sort (i.e. an